 We currently have four computers designated specifically for online public catalogue usage; however, the five student computers can also be used for access to the library catalogue.

-We have more than 700 sound recordings catalogued on various subjects.
-Subjects include sermons, family counseling, evangelism, parenting, social issues, Christian ethics, theology, Bible and others.
-Single cassettes are filed in numerical order in the cabinet located across from the circulation desk.
+We have about 120 sound recordings catalogued on various subjects.
+Subjects include sermons, evangelism, parenting, social issues, Christian ethics, theology, Bible, history, literature and others.
 Single cds may be found in wooden storage unit next to the library entrance.
-CD’s in binders & audiobooks are located in the shelves behind the circulation desk.
+CD’s in binders & audiobooks & sound recordings are located in the shelves behind the circulation desk.
 All audio materials are catalogued through the online library catalogue.
-We have over 200 videocassettes and nearly 700 DVD’s available for circulation.
+We have over 800 DVD’s available for circulation.
 Our collection contains entertainment, family, children’s videos, music videos, topical issues, history, missions, lectures and courses by various professors and speakers.
-Video & DVD material covers are displayed on shelves in front of the circulation desk and housed in the library workroom.
-New DVDs are located on stand next to dictionary stand.
-Patrons may view videos/DVDs or listen to cassettes in our listening room located in room around the corner from the circulation desk.
-Students and other seminary family may check out video/DVD material by purchasing an annual video usage membership of $7.00.
+DVD covers are displayed on shelves in front of the circulation desk and housed in the library workroom.
+New DVDs are located on the top shelf of the DVD shelving in front of circulation desk.
 Please ask library staff for assistance in locating the material.
-NOTE: Videos & regular DVD’s circulate for one-week, NEW DVD’s circulate for 3-days.
+NOTE: Regular DVD’s circulate for one-week, NEW DVD’s circulate for 3-days.
 There is a fine of $0.50 cents per item per day for overdue materials.

 We have access to hundreds of journals and thousands of full-text articles through EBSCO.
 You must use a login and password to utilize these services.
 See Kathy or library staff for more information.